 Heavy rocket fire from Lebanon into Israel continues

-The heavy rocket fire from Lebanon into Israel is continuing on Thursday, according to the Israeli military.
+The heavy rocket fire from Lebanon into Israel continued on Thursday, both sides said, with the projectiles triggering air raid sirens in northern Israel.

+Hezbollah said it launched rocket and drone attacks on several Israeli army bases and positions, two days after an Israeli strike killed one of its senior commanders, Taleb Abdallah.

+A Hezbollah source told dpa that the dozens of rockets were simultaneously were fired at several military barracks and described the attack as a "big operation."

 "Following the sirens that sounded in northern Israel over the past few hours, approximately 40 projectiles were launched toward the Galilee and Golan Heights area," the Israel Defense Forces (IDF) wrote on its Telegram channel.
 It said numerous launches were successfully intercepted but "a number of hits" ignited fires in the area.

-In addition, three of the five suspicious aerial targets were intercepted by Israel's missile defence system, the IDF said.

-On Wednesday, the Lebanese Shiite Hezbollah militia fired around 200 missiles at Israel in retaliation for the targeted killing of a senior commander by Israel.
-There is great concern about a dangerous escalation of the conflict.
+On Wednesday, the Lebanese Shiite Hezbollah militia fired around 200 missiles at Israel, prompting concern about a dangerous escalation of the conflict.

-Israeli media reported that a house in Kibbutz Jiron in the border region was directly hit.
+Israeli media reported on Thursday that a house in Kibbutz Yiron in the border region was directly hit.
 Rocket fragments fell in the town of Safed in northern Israel and in Katzrin on the occupied Golan Heights, where paramedics said two people were injured by rocket fragments.

 Several people were injured by falling while running into shelters, and there were also several shock injuries.